A Hitcase Update:

 Whether you spend your time on Instagram, Snapchat, TikTok or YouTube, editing apps for iPhone are full-featured and powerful, allowing you to do just about anything you can do on a dedicated, video-editing desktop computer.
 The best part is that some editors allow you to take your projects from mobile to desktop and back, truly blurring the line between toys and professional tools.
 That's great for consumers, and great for anyone that edits videos on the go, professional or not.

 Here are the Top 4 Video Editing Apps for iPhone users

-LumaFX allows you to layer as many videos effects as you like as well as the added bonus of color correction at the swipe of your finger through the use of presets.
-With this app, you can simply add texts, color effects, styles, blurs and other distortion effects.
+LumaFX allows you to layer as many video effects as you like as well as the added bonus of color correction at the swipe of your finger through the use of presets.
+With this app, you can simply add texts, color effects, styles, blurs, and other distortion effects.